Laguna–Then and Now

 Walk Through Fire

-In the pond above our house, the water could be smooth as glass, except for a few water skippers that glided across the surface.
-My brothers, sisters, and I would gather flat stones and throw them into the still water, and watch the waves roll to the shore.
+In the pond above our house, the surface could be smooth as glass, except for a few water skippers that glided across the top.
+My brothers, sisters, and I would gather large rocks, throw them into the still water, and watch the waves roll to the shore.
 One wave would come in, then another.
 The effect continued until somewhere along the way it softened, and eventually there was nothing more than a gentle lapping.
-Certain experiences in life soothe us like the soft caress of a spent wave, but others are forced upon us, hitting us like a stone breaking a still surface of water.
-At the age of five, my idyllic country life would be shattered, the gentle calm overcome by a sudden force followed by a series of crashing waves.
+Certain experiences in life soothe us like the soft caress of a spent wave, but others are forced upon us, hitting us like a stone breaking a still surface.
+At the age of five, my idyllic country life would be shattered, the calm broken by a sudden force followed by a series of crashing waves.

 A picture containing tree, grass, outdoor, field